ellamcknight/Biofouling_research/README.md

 ### *Research from chapter 4 of my PhD* 😃

 This research investigates contemporary climate change and non-native species in marine brackish ecosystems.
-The focus is on extreme events such as warming and freshening (a sudden decline in salinity).
+Here, the focus is on extreme events such as warming and freshening (a sudden decline in salinity).
 With increased rainfall possibly altering the dynamics of tidal and riverine ebb and flow oscillations, this research set out to understand the repercussions on biofouling communities.

 We deployed settlement panels in two locations in Plymouth Water (Millbay & Queen Anne's Battery Marinas) distinguished by different salinity regimes, one with stable salinity regimes and the other with greater salinity fluctuations.
 To detect salinity dynamics we deployed high-resolution salinity metres in the study sites.
 Other environmental factors were recorded and measured.
 The settlement panels were left for two years and photographed monthly (sort of) to understand community dynamics and dominance vs the environmental influences.